gregdaynes/after.coffee/src/_posts/2021-09-19-cupped-brews.md

 A _mostly_ complete example for a monolith, which is also suitable for building "microservices".

 - Mocha used as test runner for both the Api and the frontend (frontend excluded from this repository).
-I would personally chose to use [tap](https://www.npmjs.com/package/tap) for the Api, and Jest for the Frontend.
+I would personally choose to use [tap](https://www.npmjs.com/package/tap) for the Api, and Jest for the Frontend.
 I dislike Jest for testing Node because of the changes made to the runtime.
 There are also issues with slow adoption of newer capabilities (because of the these changes)—eg: ESM
 - Replacing the database with SQLite when testing has been a positive choice for fast development (TDD).
 Given the choice again I would opt to use an in-memory-tuned instance of the production database for integration testing.
 - No workspaces.
 I ran into an issue with other developers NPM not working with the _then new_ workspace feature (NPM @ 7).
 Yarn would have worked for this, as well as PNPM.
-- Hygen for generating code based on `ejs` templates.
-I would chose [copy-template-dir](https://www.npmjs.com/package/copy-template-dir) or similar.
+- Hygen for generating code based on `ejs` templates - [copy-template-dir](https://www.npmjs.com/package/copy-template-dir) or similar.
 - CLI came after most of the application and web interface was complete.
 Nowadays I would build the CLI in parallel with the application logic.
 This benefits development by not having to remember REPL commands or building out administration uis.

 The repository contains `app-example-requests.paw` and `app-example-requests-postman.json` for interacting with the api through Paw or Postman.